Gioack/My_projects/README.md

 The app does a large number of experiments and make the probability based on them.
 The default number of experiments is 75000, it is really precise.

-Anyway if the user want a more or less precise probability he/she can specify the number of experiments, otherwise the user can run the code without specifying it.
+Anyway if the user wants a more or less precise probability, he/she can specify the number of experiments, otherwise the user can run the code without specifying it.

-It will display the probability.
+It will display the probability of drawing those balls.
 #### Usage
 Input: